How to Win Parliament Election?

-Parliamentary Elections in a diverse country like India are of a nuanced nature.
-Parties/candidates need to keep evolving and adapting to the changing nature of the country’s political landscape, not just through revamped methods of campaigning but also their policies and campaigning agendas.
+Preparation to win a Parliamentary Election in a diverse country like India is of a nuanced nature.
+Parties/candidates need to keep evolving and adapting to the changing nature of the country’s political landscape.
+Not just through revamped methods of campaigning but also their policies and campaigning agendas.